-Because of the solid-state construction of the injection plants, faults are unlikely to be a frequent occurrence.
+Summary of 33kV Ripple Injection Plant Components Site Capacity Install Date Manufacture Date Ashburton 66 (ASH) 440/60kVA 2007/1985 2007/1985 Ashburton 220 (ASB) 200/60kVA 2010/1992 2010/1988 Methven 33 (MVN) - Spare 25kVA 1985 1985 construction of the injection plants, faults are unlikely to be a frequent occurrence.
 If they do occur, the consequences can be considerable extra cost of an unconstrained system peak at the Transpower GXP and high loadings on network equipment.
 Some consideration will be given to early replacement of critical components in an attempt to prevent faults occurring.
-The age of some of the solidstate components (> 25 years) is such that spare parts are becoming difficult or even impossible to source.
+The age of some of the solid-state components (> 25 years) is such that spare parts are becoming difficult or even impossible to source.